georgemarselis-nvi/dhcpd/dhcpd.conf.md

 An unknown client is a client requesting a lease, but has no host declaration defined in the configuration file.

+A known client is one that has a host entry somewhere in the conf file.

 ### Files

 ### Bugs